Quick Pickled Red Onions

-Pickled Red Onions are a bright condiment that is easy to make, beautiful in color and go great with just about anything!
-Perfect for tacos, burritos, eggs, or a classic steak!
-Made with simple ingredients and in only 15 minutes.
+Pickled red onions are a bright condiment that’s easy to make, add a pop of color and flavor, and go great with just about anything!
+Perfect for tacos, burritos, eggs, or a classic steak, they are made with a few simple ingredients and only 15 minutes.

 The tangy and crisp onions bring a bright flavor and texture to anything you add them to.
-I’m thinking these pork carnitas could use a few too.
+I’m thinking these pork carnitas could use a few!

 I love them on burgers and tacos but they are great on scrambled eggs for breakfast.
 Speaking of breakfast, add a few to your toasted bagel and cream cheese.
-Just like this pickled red cabbage recipe.
+Just like you would with this pickled red cabbage recipe, these refrigerator pickles, and these spicy beer pickles.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 Read my disclosure policy.

-Third: Layer the thinly sliced onions and other spices in the mason jar.
-Carefully add the hot pickling mixture to the jar, lightly cover, and leave to cool to room temperature.
+- Carefully add the hot pickling mixture to the jar, lightly cover, and leave to cool to room temperature.
 Once cool, cover tightly and refrigerate for up to 2 weeks.
-They will turn a beautiful pink color that adds a pop to any meal.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.